Please note that this page may contain affiliate links.

 It is so much easier to swallow if you’re only decluttering for 20 minutes.

 How often have you decided today is the day and you’re going to get the clutter out.
 You start in 1 room.
 Maybe your bedroom and say okay, I’m going to do this.
 You pull out all of the clothes out of your closet, put them on your bed and start going through them.

-About an hour in, you are complete done.
+About an hour in, you are completely done.

 You throw all of the clothes on the floor and give up.
-Making a bigger mess then you started with.
+Making a bigger mess than you started with.

 That great idea that you had to declutter turned into an overwhelming mess!